mavsic/sch-blog/README.md

     npm install
     jspm install

 Then you can run it on a local webserver.
+There's also a Grunt task to do that:

+    grunt debug

+That way you can preview your changes without rebuilding the whole site.

-To create a production-ready version, run:
+To create a bundled production-ready version, run:

     grunt build

 After build is competed files from ``build/`` directory can be deployed to server.

-## Sublime Text Build System

-It also comes with a preconfigured Sublime Text project which includes a simple build system to run the build process.